CakeWP/block-options/docs/justified-alignment-format.md

 ![Gutenberg block editor justify paragraph alignment](https://cldup.com/Ee9rV7ems8.gif)

 1. Make sure that you are on the paragraph block.
-2. Click the caret icon on the block toolbar.
+2. Click the caret icon on the block toolbar to open more rich text controls.
 3. Click **Justify**.
 That's it!